folkertvanheusden/HAM-router/README.md

-This gateway software can function as a gateway, router and digipeater for AX.25 and APRS over LoRa, axudp, local ax.25 network interfaces and TNC devices (KISS over serial).
+This software can function as a gateway, router and digipeater for e.g.
+AX.25 and APRS over LoRa, axudp, local ax.25 network interfaces and TNC devices (KISS over serial).

 Packets can be stored in a MongoDB, viewed via a web-interface (using web-sockets).
 The program has a built-in SNMP server (for statistics).